 - Extra security like outdoor lights or an intercom system.

-The right mobility aids can significantly improve day-to-day mobility and give elderly people more confidence to live independently.
-Mobility aids include more permanent adaptations to your home, such as a home lift or walk-in bath, as well as smaller pieces of equipment that can make day-to-day life easier.
+The right mobility aids can significantly improve day to day mobility and give elderly people more confidence to live independently.
+Mobility aids include more permanent adaptations to your home, such as a stairlift or walk-in bath, as well as smaller pieces of equipment which can make day to day life easier.

 A healthy diet is just as important as exercise when it comes to improving mobility.
 Elderly people often have smaller appetites but it’s essential that you or your loved one still gets all the vitamins and minerals they need.
 Smaller, more regular meals might be preferable to three main meals a day and be sure to include plenty of fruit, vegetables, protein and carbohydrates like sweet potato or beans.

 Fluid is also essential and anyone elderly should drink plenty of water.
 It’s easier to become dehydrated as we age, as a lower fluid content in the body decreases the thirst response.
 Get into the habit of drinking frequently throughout the day, even if you don’t feel thirsty, and especially before and after any exercise.

 If you or a loved one is struggling with mobility issues, consider a custom bathroom from the experts at Bespoke Bathing.
 We specialise in disabled bathroom solutions to allow people with mobility issues to bathe in safety and comfort.
 Our professional surveyors can visit your home to get a better idea of your needs, before custom designing a bathroom that suits all your requirements.